Health and Safety

 We welcome guests back to our building with free admission to our exhibitions in the Fayez Sarofim Grand Hall and Louisa Stude Sarofim Gallery.

 We remain dedicated to the well-being of our friends, volunteers, staff, and city.
-We have prepared additional safety and health protocols in line with state and city guidelines, and in close coordination with our Houston Museum District colleagues.
+We have prepared the below safety and health protocols in line with state and city guidelines, and in close coordination with our Houston Museum District colleagues.

 Protocols and procedures include: